Nikura3/sd14/README.md

-# Testing StableDiffusion 1.4 for my master's thesis
+# Testing StableDiffusion 1.4 for my master thesis

 This repo uses Stable Diffusion 1.4 for text-to-image generation.
 It does not include layout guidance or bounding box constraints — images are generated freely based on the prompt.